xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

-# Part X: INTRODUCING "TINY" - 21 May 1989
+# Part X: Introducing "TINY" - 21 May 1989

-## INTRODUCTION
+## Introduction

 In the [last installment](tutor09_atopview.md), I showed you the general  idea  for  the top-down development of  a  compiler.
 I gave you the first few